1. How is ICMT different from the other Metaphysical Schools/Colleges?

 12. When does one receive their Ministerial Ordination?

-13. What is the Evaluation Fee applied toward?
+13. What is the Enrollment Fee - and how is it applied?

 14. Do I need previous college experience to be eligible to enroll?